 - xxxx-xxxx-xx04

-With the locks on the slots open, line up the RAM module with the slot and firmly press the card into the slot.
-If properly done, the lock(s) should close and the RAM module will be secure.
+With the lock(s) on the slots open, line up the module with the slot and firmly press the card into the slot, applying even pressure to the entire stick.
+If done properly, the lock(s) should close and the module will be secure.
 From here, turn on the PC and confirm if the issue is still occurring.
-If the PC is able to boot into Windows with a single match pair, shutdown the PC and try installing the second match pair to slots 1 and 3.

 My PC is still giving a RAM error on boot, how do I fix this?